iooe/qito.public/README.md

-# Qito: a narrative-driven game engin
+# Qito: a narrative-driven game engine